Philosophy of Science and Research Methods (MEE125)

 The course consists of two main themes:

-1. Philosophy of science: Topics here include the nature of science and the question of how to demarcate science from non-science and the nature of scientific reasoning and rationality.
-Included are also the questions regarding: the difference between social science and natural science; the social construction of social reality and science; how knowledge is produced and situated; the role values play in research, and what consequences this has for issues of scientific objectivity and subjectivity.
+In this course,we will discuss processes and conditions of scientific knowledge production and application.
+We deal with questions regarding nature of science; how to demarcate science from non-science; scientific reasoning and rationality; differences between social sciences and natural sciences; the social construction of reality and science; how knowledge is produced and situated; the role values play in research; and what consequences this has for issues of scientific objectivity and subjectivity.

 The course is organised in a number of modules, combining lectures and discussions with active participation among students.
-Students will be working in groups with dedicated tasks for each module.
-Students will also hand in a written assignments based on this work.
+Students will work in groups with dedicated tasks for each module.
+Students will also hand in a written assignment based on this work.
 Active participation is therefore required in order to complete the course.
-While lectures offer students the theoretical frameworks and conceptual tools necessary for an overview of the philosophy of science, mandatory tasks and activities will facilitate students’ learning and analyses with regard to their own programme areas and its relation to other subjects.
+While lectures offer students the theoretical frameworks and conceptual tools necessary for an overview of the philosophy of science, mandatory tasks and activities will facilitate students’ learning with regard to their own programme areas and its relation to the various topics discussed.

 Learning outcome